danoliver1/kubernetes-201/sticky-sessions/step-03.md

-Deploy a simple web application with 3 replicas that returns the hostname of the pod
+For testing purposes, we'll deploy a simple web application with 5 replicas that returns the name of the pod

 ```bash
 kubectl apply -f - <<EOF